 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine dental care, such as cleanings, exams or x-rays.
 Not covered under any condition Non-routine dental care.
 Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Home-delivered meals.
-Not covered under any condition Orthopedic shoes or supportive devices for the feet.
+Refer to the UnitedHealthcare Healthy at Home post-discharge program Post-discharge meal delivery benefit As specifically described as a covered service in the medical benefits chart in this chapter.
+Orthopedic shoes or supportive devices for the feet.
 Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 (As specifically described as a covered service in the medical benefits chart in this chapter.)
 Outpatient prescription drugs.
 Some coverage provided according to Medicare guidelines.
 (As specifically described in the medical benefits chart in this chapter or as outlined in Chapter 6.)
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum erection devices, or non-prescription contraceptive supplies.
-Not covered under any condition Acupuncture (Medicare-covered).
-Available for people with chronic low back pain under certain circumstances.
-(As specifically described in the medical benefits chart in this chapter.)
+Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies.
+Not covered under any condition